What Is Net Metering and How Does It Work?

 Solar net metering measures your power consumption against the power your solar panels produce.
 When you produce more solar energy than you use, the difference is credited back to you.
 On days when you are using more energy than your solar panels are producing, you draw against those credits.
 At the end of the billing cycle, you may have a net credit on your bill, or you may have a balance to pay.

-The Benefits of Net Metering
+What are the Benefits of Net Metering?

-Potential Drawbacks of Net Metering
+What are the Drawbacks of Net Metering?

 - Solar net metering is not available in all locations or from all electricity providers